freya022/BotCommands-Wiki/docs/using-components/Buttons.md

-## About buttons
+# About buttons

-For an introduction about buttons, you can check out [buttons on JDA's wiki](https://github.com/DV8FromTheWorld/JDA/wiki/Interactions#buttons)

-# How can I use them ?
+## How can I use them ?
-You'll first need to have some experience using [JDA's buttons](https://github.com/DV8FromTheWorld/JDA/wiki/Interactions#buttons) directly
+You'll first need to have some experience using [JDA's buttons](https://jda.wiki/using-jda/interactions/#buttons) directly

 You will need to have your `ComponentManager` set up in order to use the Components API, which is where the buttons are created.

-You can then use the `Components` class methods such as `Components#primaryButton`, which is equivalent to JDA's `Button#primary`, except it will give you a builder class where you can set the properties defined in [the Components API wiki](https://github.com/freya022/BotCommands/wiki/The-Components-API)
+You can then use the `Components` class methods such as `Components#primaryButton`, which is equivalent to JDA's `Button#primary`, except it will give you a builder class where you can set the properties defined in [the Components API wiki](../The-Components-API)

 ## How to listen to button clicks

-You have to make a method annotated with `@JDAButtonListener` and have their first parameter be a `ButtonEvent`
+You have to make a method annotated with `#!java @JDAButtonListener` and have their first parameter be a `ButtonEvent`

 Example:
 ```java